GitJit-max/learning-linux/chapter/08-text-editors.md

 > In 1976 Richard Stallman, Guy Steele, and Dave Moon, while at MIT, release EMACS. [^raymond-emacs]

 [**GNU Emacs**](https://www.gnu.org/software/emacs/) stands for Editing MACroS.
 It was originally written in the late 1970's as a set of macros in an editor called TECO, then reimplemented several times in different ways.
 Objectives of the Emacs design are far more broad than most other text editors.
 Emacs wants to be a unified interface to all tools that operate on text.
 Emacs can give you capabilities resembling those of a conventional integrated development environment and beyond.
 You're not limited by the imagination of the IDE designer.
 You can tweak, customize, and add task-related intelligence using Emacs Lisp. [^raymond-emacs]
 - Emacs is a big, feature-laden program with a great deal of customizability.
-Emacs has an entire programming language (Lisp) inside it that can be used to write arbitrarily powerful editor functions. [^raymond-emacs]
+Emacs has an entire programming language (Elisp) inside it that can be used to write arbitrarily powerful editor functions. [^raymond-emacs]
-- Emacs could be considered a virtual machine or framework around a collection of small, sharp tools (the modes) that happen to be written in Lisp.
-But one doesn't have to learn Lisp to use Emacs. [^raymond-emacs]
+- Emacs could be considered a virtual machine or framework around a collection of small, sharp tools (the modes) that happen to be written in Elisp.
+But one doesn't have to learn Elisp to use Emacs. [^raymond-emacs]
 - Unlike Vi, Emacs doesn't have interface modes; Instead, commands are normally control characters or prefixed with an ` Esc ` i.e. ` ^[ `. [^raymond-emacs]
 - Emacs is correspondingly harder to learn than vi(m).
 Learning how to customize Emacs is an entire art in itself. [^raymond-emacs]